SolarKnightsRacing/SKR-Core/Operations/Outreach/Branding-Items/GitHub-Description.md

 usage-locations:
   - GitHub About section for SKR-Core
 ---
-Mono Repo for UCF Solar Knights Racing
+Core Repository for UCF Solar Knights Racing